kristinemlarson/gnssrefl/tests/use_cases/use_mchn.md

 The daily output files are stored in $REFL_CODE/2013/results/mchn.
 [Here is an example output for a single day.](195.txt) Plots can be seen with the -plt option.

-*gnssir mchn 2013 195 -screenstats False -plt True*
+*gnssir mchn 2013 195  -plt True*

 <img src="mchn-g-l1.png" width="500">

-There are still outliers in the solutions - and in principle these can be reduced by experimenting with better restrictions, i.e. increase the amplitude requirement or peak to noise restriction.
-If the outliers are not taken into account, they will show up in the daily average:
+For a lake, it is appropriate to use the daily average.
+Our utility for computing a daily average requires a value for the median filter and a minimum number of tracks.
+If the median value is set to the be large (2 meters), you can see large outliers:

 *daily_avg mchn 2 10*

-This command sets the median filter to allow any value within 2 meters of the median.
-The input of 10 indicates the minimum number of tracks needed to compute an average.

 <img src="mchn_1.png" width="500">

 A more reasonable result is obtained with a 0.25-meter median filter and the 12-track requirement.
-If you want to save the daily averages to a specific fgile, use the -txtfile option.
+If you want to save the daily averages to a specific file, use the -txtfile option.
+Otherwise it will use a default location (which is printed to the screen)

 *daily_avg mchn 0.25 12 -txtfile mchn-dailyavg.txt*